Florida Students Resolve Lending Disputes Through the CFPB’s Public Consumer Complaints Database

-Thousands of American students are using the Consumer Financial Protection Bureau’s (CFPB) public Consumer Complaints Database to settle disputes about private student loans, according to a new report from the Maryland PIRG Foundation.
+Thousands of American students are using the Consumer Financial Protection Bureau’s (CFPB) public Consumer Complaints Database to settle disputes about private student loans, according to a new report from the Florida PIRG Education Fund.

-Sallie Mae, the student lending giant, generated the most private student loan complaints in Maryland, and ranked first in every other state.
-Student loan borrowers in Maryland carry $28,300 on average in total student loan debt.
+Sallie Mae, the student lending giant, generated the most private student loan complaints in Florida, and ranked first in every other state.
+Student loan borrowers in Florida carry $25,600 on average in total student loan debt.

-“The CFPB levels the playing field for private student loan borrowers who may feel at the mercy of their student lender,” said Emily Scarr, Maryland PIRG Foundation Director.
+“The CFPB levels the playing field for private student loan borrowers who may feel at the mercy of their student lender,” said Dalyn Houser, Program Associate for the Florida PIRG Education Fund.
 “Filing a complaint to the complaints database can get real results for consumers.”

-The report, “Private Loans, Public Complaints: The CFPB’s Consumer Complaints Database Gets Real Results for Student Borrowers” is the second in a series that analyzes the data in the CFPB’s Consumer Complaints Database, which accepts complaints relating to a variety of financial products and services.
+The report, “Private Loans, Public Complaints: The CFPB’s Consumer Complaints Database Gets Real Results for Student Borrowers,” [Private Loans, Public Complaint Reports] is the second in a series that analyzes the data in the CFPB’s Consumer Complaints Database, which accepts complaints relating to a variety of financial products and services.
 This report focuses on complaints about private student loans, which are the riskiest and most expensive way to pay for a college education.
 Private student loans make up just 15% of the student loan market.
 However, student loan borrowers with more than $40,000 in total debt disproportionately carry private student loans.

 Some key findings: